Four-force (4-force) is a four-vector, considered as

 vector.

-4-potential of the accelerations field in terms of the scalar potential and the
+accelerations field in terms of scalar potential and vector potential and

-vector potentials and the definition of material derivative, from (3) and (4)
+definition of material derivative, from (3) and (4) for scalar and vector

-for the scalar and vector components of the equation of motion, we obtain the
+components of equation of motion, we obtain the following:

 Here